isc-projects/stork/doc/devel.rst

     import { toastDecorator } from '../utils.stories'

-and append it to the ``decorator`` property of the metadata object:
+and append it to the ``decorators`` property of the metadata object:

 .. code-block:: typescript